colinspear/ad-radio-playlist/README.md

 3. Navigate to `127.0.0.1:8099` (or `localhost:8099`) in a browser
 4. Click on "Authorize" and grant permissions when prompted.
+5. Find your new Aquarium Drunkard playlist on Spotify and sit back and enjoy the musical fruits of your labor.

 ## License